darwinanddavis/DataPortfolio/30daymapchallenge.md

 Squirrels!
 The NYC Open Data Squirrel Census on squirrel sightings.
 I've seen these data used many times and I hadn't tried them yet.
 There are detailed behaviour data too, but location data are fine for this exercise.

 The fur colour is defined as cinnamon.
 I'm no squirrel expert, but I've seen these squirrels in person/in squirrel and they look pretty red to me.
 There are probably species differences between the cinnamon and red varieties.
 I don't even like cinnamon.

+Press the down arrow or use the up/down webpage scroll bar if the legend is chopped off.

 ### [Click for full map](https://darwinanddavis.github.io/worldmaps/30daymap2020/day6)